-115.63 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Evidence Reviewed: Policy 202.057; Confidential Incident Reports; Email Correspondence with other Facilities and OSI; Information Obtained from Interviews.
+115.63 Reporting to other confinement facilities

+Evidence Reviewed: Policy 202.057; Case Files; Confidential Incident Reports; Email Correspondence with other Facilities and OSI; Information Obtained from Interviews.

 115.63(a)(b)(c): Policy 202.057 states that upon receiving an allegation that an offender was sexually abused while confined at another facility, the head of the facility that received the allegation must notify the head of the facility or appropriate office of the agency, where the alleged abuse occurred.
 Presumptively, valid recipients are the facility head, the facility's PREA compliance manager, the agency's PREA coordinator, or the agency head's office.
-Such notification must be provided as soon as possible, but no later than 72 hours after receiving the allegation, and must be documented.
+Such notification must be provided as soon as possible, but no later than 72 hours after receiving the allegation and must be documented.
 Additionally, the OSI investigator is to receive notification of the allegation.
-The facility reports three allegations were received in the prior 12 months that an incarcerated individual was abused while confined at another facility.
-The documentation provided by the facility for these three allegations indicates that the facility promptly notified the head of the other facility and OSI within the required timeframe.
-Interview with the (A)AWO/PCM and OSI Investigator, and Warden confirmed that the facility's response to allegations that are alleged to occur at another facility is to provide notification to the head of the facility immediately within 72 hours, document the notification that is sent, notify OSI, provide contact information, notify the Warden, and follow up with the incarcerated individual. prior 12 months, there were two allegations of sexual abuse alleged to have occurred at MCF-SCL received from another facility.
+The facility reports one allegation was received in the prior 12 months that an incarcerated individual was abused while confined at another facility.
+Documentation was provided by the facility that indicated the facility promptly notified the head of the other facility and OSI within the required timeframe.
+Interview with the AWO/PCM and OSI Investigator, and Warden confirmed that the facility's response to allegations that are alleged to occur at another facility is to provide notification to the head of the facility immediately within 72 hours, document the notification that is sent, notify OSI, provide contact information, notify the Warden, and follow up with the incarcerated individual.

+115.63(d): The agency policy requires that allegations received from other facilities and agencies are investigated following the PREA standards.
+The facility reports in the prior 12 months, there was one allegation of sexual abuse alleged to have occurred at MCF-FRB received from another facility.
 This allegation was promptly reviewed and found to have been previously reported and investigated.

 Based on analysis and evaluation of the stated evidence, the agency and facility have demonstrated compliance with all provisions of this standard.